-Join Gini von Courter for an in-depth discussion in this video Inserting a screen recording, part of Up and Running with Office Mix.
+Join Gini von Courter for an in-depth discussion in this video Inserting a screen recording, part of Learning Office Mix.

 - The Landon Hotel website has some great information…about rooms and the different rooms that are available.…They are similar in all of our hotels.…These are the names of the rooms at London West End,…but I'd like to capture the information from this website.…And I don't want to capture it as a series of pictures.…Actually I want it captured as a video.…In order to do that, I'm going to use something…that's much like inserting a screenshot or a screen clip,…but this is called a screen recording,…not to be confused with the slide recording feature…that we're going to see next.…